urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 We would _**highly**_ recommend you follow our S3 setup instructions.
 Setting up a cloud bucket can be tedious at the best of times, so [this](https://urlbox.com/docs/storage/configure-s3) part of our docs can help untangle the process.

-The current cloud providers we support are:
+In theory, we support any S3 compatible provider, though we have tested the following providers:

 - BackBlaze B2
 - AWS S3